Blog, Properties

 From the time of its construction until the mid-1960s, only three families owned the home – Crumpton, Arnstein, and Bailey.

-Henry Arnstein was dry cleaner and fabric dyer on Main Street downtown.
+After Mr. Crumpton’s death, the house became the home of Henry Arnstein, a dry cleaner and fabric dyer who maintained a storefront downtown on Main Street.
 Arnstein’s son, also Henry, moved to Los Angeles and worked in publicity in the motion picture industry.
 After working for Columbia Pictures, he served as editor of “Action,” a magazine published by Twentieth Century Fox.

 As a Corporal in the Air Force during the Second World War, Henry Jr. wrote for Stars and Stripes.
 In this assignment, he travelled 29,000 miles and visited India, Egypt, Palestine, Tunisia, Sicily, England, and France.
 After the war, he worked as an actors’ publicity agent.